 PARIS WILL FOCUS ON YOUTH PROGRAMMING TO ENSURE OUR CHILDREN HAVE THE RESOURCES THEY NEED TO ACHIEVE THEIR FULL POTENTIAL

-We need to better support our young people if we want to see a decrease in crime in Baltimore.
+We need to better support our young people – not only because it is the right thing to do, but because it will result in decrease in crime in Baltimore.
 Because our state government controls and appropriates education funding and an independent school board runs and manages the school system, the City Council’s control over public education is limited to an advocacy role.
 Paris will continue to be a local partner to Baltimore’s District 46 state legislators, supporting their efforts to bring school construction dollars to Baltimore City.
-On the Council, Paris will seek to make a substantive difference in youth support by calling for increased funding for recreation centers and PAL centers, departments like Recreation and Parks, and programs like Youth Works that put our youth on the path to economic stability.
+On the Council, Paris will seek to make a substantive difference in youth support by calling for increasing funding for the Department of Recreation and Parks and programs like Youth Works that put our youth on the path to economic stability.
 As Councilwoman, Paris will:

 - Re-institute Police Athletic League (PAL) Centers.
 The Police Athletic League program which operated from 1995 to 2009 never had a reliable funding source allocated to it and was ultimately shut down during the last economic recession.
 PAL is a proven strategy to improve police-community relations and offer support services to youth, (FN32) and many First District residents have specifically cited PAL as a successful program.
 Recently, a $28,000 grant was enough to open a PAL facility at the UMB Community Engagement Center in West Baltimore.
 (FN33) When elected, Paris will:

-- Create a funding task force to identify grants, philanthropic funds, and other funding sources to re-open Police Athletic Leagues in Baltimore City.
+- Identify grants, philanthropic funds, and other funding sources to re-open Police Athletic Leagues in Baltimore City.

 - Ensure the safety and success of students at Patterson High.
 The First District is fortunate to have two of the highest performing elementary schools in the city, but our single high school – Patterson High – is failing our kids.
 In this school that is majority African American and Hispanic/Latinx, only 53% of students report feeling safe at school and less than 60% of students graduate in four years.
 As Councilwoman, Paris will: